Arrieta deals, Cubs awaken, top Indians to even Series at 1

 UP NEXT

 Cubs: Hendricks is coming off his brilliant performance in Game 5 of the NLCS when he pitched two-hit ball for seven innings as the Cubs clinched their first pennant in 71 years.
-The right-hander went 16-8 during the regular season with a league-leading 2.13 ERA.
+The right-hander led the majors with a 2.13 ERA.

 Comments